Cooking this steak in air fryer oven is going to be a real game changer for you! It definitely was for me!

 The best way to ensure perfect results is to use a meat thermometer.
 They're not at all expensive and I use one for all my meats.
 The chart at the bottom of the post is a gauge of timings and temperatures for added reference.

 I've given a range of time in the chart below as ovens vary.
 I personally know that my oven cooks on the quicker side and as such always stick to the lower number in the range.
-If you're unsure or new to air frying, stick to a number that is mid range and go from there.
+If you're new to air frying, stick to a number that is mid range and go from there.

 A dollop of flavored butter at the time of serving takes your steak to the next level!
 My favorite is truffle butter or garlic butter, both available in most supermarkets.